cncf/wg-serverless/workflow/spec/spec.md

         "filter": {
           "$ref": "#/definitions/filter"
         },
-        "nextState": {
+        "transition": {
-            "type": "string",
-            "description": "State to transition to after all the actions for the matching event have been successfully executed"
+          "description": "Next transition of the workflow after all the actions for the matching event have been successfully executed", "$ref": "#/definitions/transition"
         }
     },
-    "required": ["condition", "actions", "nextState"] }
+    "required": ["condition", "actions", "transition"] }
 ```